blockmatic-icebox/powerstack/README.md

 ## Features

-- [ ] Web2 and Web3 authentication ( EVM, Solana, EOSIO, Web3Auth ).
+- Web2 and Web3 authentication ( EVM, Solana, EOSIO, Web3Auth ).
-- [ ] Wallet integration: sign messages and transactions.
+- Wallet integration: sign messages and transactions.
-- [ ] Upload to Arweave using Blundr.
+- Upload to Arweave using Blundr.
-- [ ] Upload to IPFS using Pinata.
+- Upload to IPFS using Pinata.
+- Mint on Solana, EVM and Antilope blockchains.
+- Read account token balances and nfts.
-- [ ] GraphQL client with support for multiple indexers.
+- GraphQL client with support for multiple indexers.
-- [ ] Portable vanillajs core logic store with Zustand.
+- Portable vanillajs core logic store with Zustand.
-- [ ] Utilities for decimal precision, math and trigonometry in js.
+- Utilities for decimal precision, math and trigonometry in js.
-- [ ] Utilities library for common web2 and web3 tasks.
+- Utilities library for common web2 and web3 tasks.
-- [ ] Lighthouse CI web vitals performance reports.
+- Lighthouse CI web vitals performance reports.
-- [ ] CSS-in-JS design system Stitches.
+- CSS-in-JS design system Stitches.
-- [ ] Import design tokens from Toolabs Design Manager.
+- Import design tokens from Toolabs Design Manager.
-- [ ] Autogenerate TypeScript types from GraphQL schema.
+- Autogenerate TypeScript types from GraphQL schema.
-- [ ] Crash reporting and web analytics.
+- Crash reporting and web analytics.
-- [ ] Base ui components with forms validation.
+- Base ui components with forms validation.
-- [ ] Internationalization with i18next.
+- Internationalization with i18next.
-- [ ] TypeScript, ESLint, Prettier and Husky for code quality.
+- TypeScript, ESLint, Prettier and Husky for code quality.

 ## Tech Stack